Skype for Business Online features

 Audio Conferencing is not available in all countries or regions.
 For a list of the countries or regions in which you can purchase Audio Conferencing, see Where can you get Audio Conferencing?.

 Skype for Business includes calling capabilities found on the public switched telephone network (PSTN).
-Calling Plans are an add-on to the Phone System in Office 365 that allow you to search for, acquire, and assign phone numbers to users in your organization so that they can make calls to and receive calls from people inside and outside of the organization, directly from Office 365.
+Calling Plans are an add-on to the Phone System that allow you to search for, acquire, and assign phone numbers to users in your organization so that they can make calls to and receive calls from people inside and outside of the organization, directly from Office 365.
 Users who are assigned phone numbers can make voice calls across all Skype for Business devices, including VoIP phones, PCs, and mobile devices.
 They also can control their calls through mute/unmute, hold/resume, call transfers, and call forwarding features, and if necessary, make emergency calls.

 Skype Meeting Broadcast